ElixirTeSS/docs/TeSS_docs/content/collections.md

 1. To view the collections, click ‘Collections’ in the main menu.
 (Tip: To view a collection you do not need to be logged in to TeSS.)
 2. Click to view a collection.
 Read the summary box.
 The details of the included training materials and events appear in two tabs; click each item to open it.
 Information about the collection appears on the left.
+3. Events that have passed will not be shown by default.
+If there are passed events, this is indicated by an asterisk next to the number of events.